ffbear1993/serial-emd/README.md

 ### Introduction

-This is the paper "Serial-EMD: Fast Empirical Mode Decomposition Method for Multi-Signals Based on Serialization" with both Python and Matlab implementation.
+This page contains the code, in Python and Matlab implementation, of the method developed in the paper  "Serial-EMD: Fast Empirical Mode Decomposition Method for Multi-Signals Based on Serialization".

 This method can process multi-dimensional signals with standard EMD or other one-dimensional EMD variations (EEMD, CEEMDAN) at very fast speed.

-For more information, please visit our paper: https://doi.org/10.1016/j.ins.2021.09.033
+For more information, please read our paper: https://doi.org/10.1016/j.ins.2021.09.033

 ### Installation